 EEB students are required to participate in at least two semester-length teaching experience (½ time).
 Teaching assistantships are generally at the undergraduate level.

-Each student works with his or her advisor to select a committee of at least five faculty members, with approval by the Director of Graduate Studies.
-This committee provides guidance and scientific expertise as they monitor the student’s progress and administer exams.
+Each student works with his or her advisor to select a committee of four faculty members, with approval by the Director of Graduate Studies.
+This committee provides guidance and scientific expertise as they progress through the program.

 Students must pass three examinations to obtain a Ph.D. degree:

-- Written Preliminary Examination: Beginning of Spring Semester, Year II
+- Written Preliminary Examination: Beginning of Fall Semester, Year III

-All members of the student’s committee serve as primary readers of the completed thesis and certify that it is ready for defense.
-The student must present a public research seminar and pass a private oral examination by all members of the student’s committee.
+Three members of the student’s committee serve as primary readers of the completed thesis and certify that it is ready for defense.
+The student must present a public research seminar and pass a private defense of the dissertation by all members of the student’s committee.